grafana/azure-data-explorer-datasource/docs/sources/query-editor.md

 ## Macros

-Use the following Grafana macros in the `where` clause of a query to simplify time filtering:
+Use the following macros in your queries to work with the dashboard time range:

 | Macro | Description |
 |-------|-------------|